 This is a common question.
-While some agencies may provide services that overlap with a creative agency, many agencies focus on one particular service or category, such as:
+While some agencies may provide services that overlap with a creative agency, many agencies focus on one particular service or category.

-- Design agency: An agency that offers design services for a variety of visual mediums, including print and digital.
+- Design agency: Offers design services for a variety of visual mediums, including print and digital.

-- Digital agency: The moniker typically reserved for an agency focused on digital marketing strategy, often focused on SEO and lead generation.
+- Digital agency: Focused on digital marketing strategy, particularly SEO and lead generation.

-- Advertising agency: An agency focused specifically on advertising (digital, TV, radio, print, etc.).
+- Advertising agency: Focused specifically on advertising (digital, TV, radio, print, etc.).
 It may or may not provide marketing services.

-- PR agency: An agency that offers promotional and content distribution services to maximize brand awareness.
+- PR agency: Offers promotional and content distribution services to maximize brand awareness.

-- SEO agency: An agency focused on various on-site and search marketing strategies and tactics to increase traffic and lead gen.
+- SEO agency: Focused on various on-site and search marketing strategies and tactics to increase traffic and lead gen.

 - Social media agency: Specializes in social strategies and, oftentimes, the management of social media accounts.